rpichioli/react-with-nodejs-and-sequelize/README.md

 #### ================ In development stage ================

 ### Summary
 The main idea of this project is to create an application with relational database exposing data through API services using NodeJS + Express.
-The front-end is a React + Redux application that manages state populated by the API based in each operation basically.
+The front-end uses React and Redux working directly with state that is filled by the NodeJS API.

-Besides the registration the project has a simple login/logout feature made using HOC (High Order Component) in React-side that calls an authorization middleware in the API backend, as a layer, that authorizes the user to access all the stuff - if everything is OK.
+The registration layer has a simple login/logout feature made using HOC (High Order Component) in React-side that calls an authorization middleware in the API backend, as a layer, that authorizes the user to access all the stuff - if everything is OK.

 > - The **client-side** is a React + Redux app based.
 > - The **server-side** is built in NodeJS (Express) and works like an API server.
 > - This application uses Sequelize ORM to manage relational database and maintain it's data.
 > - The [Passport](https://www.npmjs.com/package/passport) is basically a Express-compatible authentication middleware for Node.js.

-I didn't think it was interesting to use Flow for data typing, instead I chose to use only prop-types to cover the type and obligation for React Components, when it's necessary.
+I chose to use only [prop-types](https://www.npmjs.com/package/prop-types) to cover all that is required for data typing and obligation in React Components, when it's necessary.

 #### Server-Side
 The NodeJS Express application, located in the ```/server/``` folder.